boomcamp/WP-1-Web-Resume/README.md

 - Create your own custom database and implement wordpress `new wpdb()` with various queries.

-- To use`WP_query` to loop the post or category is a plus.
+- Ussage of`WP_query` to loop posts or category is a plus.

 # Finished